PCKRF: Point Cloud Completion and Keypoint Refinement With Fusion Data for 6D Pose Estimation: Related Works

 \subsection{Pose Refinement}

-Most of the methods metioned above have considered to apply pose refinement techniques to further improve the accuracy of their results.
-The most commonly used method is ICP\cite{besl1992method}, but it only leverages the Euclidean distance between points.
-Some methods\cite{serafin2015nicp, segal2009generalized} tried to change the optimization goal to accelerate the iterative process or improve the result.
-Others \cite{men2011color, korn2014color} introduced a color space into ICP, which converges faster and get better results than 3D ICP methods.
+Most of the methods mentioned above apply pose refinement techniques to further improve the accuracy of their results.
+The most commonly used method is ICP \cite{besl1992method}, but it only leverages the Euclidean distance between points.
+Some methods \cite{chen1992object, segal2009generalized} tried to change the optimization goal to accelerate the iterative process or improve the result.
+Others \cite{johnson1999registration, men2011color, korn2014color} introduced a color space into ICP, which results in faster convergence and better performance than 3D ICP methods.
+There are also some works\cite{serafin2015nicp} that pay more attention to convergence speed and propose an Anderson acceleration approach\cite{zhang2021fast}.

+The main difference between the registration and refinement methods is whether there is an initial registration pose.
+Some probabilistic point cloud registration methodologies can also be used for refinement.
+These approaches often leverage Gaussian Mixture Models (GMMs) to represent the distribution of point clouds, framing point cloud refinement as an optimization task involving probability density functions.
+Notably, GMM \cite{jian2010robust} emerges as a widely adopted method due to its robustness against considerable noise and outliers, despite its relatively higher computational demands.
+Alternatively, FilterReg \cite{Gao_Tedrake_2019} innovatively reformulates the correspondence challenge in point set registration as a filtering problem through the application of Gaussian filtering.
+However, these methods have higher adaptability to low-precision initial poses, but often perform poorly in further optimizing the accuracy, making them less suitable for high-precision 6D pose estimation problems.

-Recently DNN-based approaches have also been considered to address the refinement issue.
-Given the initial pose and 3D object model, DeepIM\cite{li2018deepim} iteratively refined the pose by matching the rendered image against the observed image.
-Manhardt et al. \cite{Manhardt_2018_ECCV} proposed a new visual loss that refines the pose by aligning object contours with the initial pose.
-Densefusion\cite{wang2019densefusion} also proposed their refinement network, which followed their main network with the original RGB features and the corresponding features of the transformed point cloud as input.
-With the development of pose estimation techniques, the improvement of pose refinement on estimation results becomes less and less, especially in methods using RGBD data.
-However, we noticed that researchers did not pay enough attention to the importance of refinement methods.
-Therefore, our goal in this paper is to combine the idea of ICP with deep learning and design a new pipeline of pose refinement to improve the estimation results.
+Recently, DNN-based approaches were also used to address the refinement issue.
+For instance, given the initial pose and 3D object model, DeepIM\cite{li2018deepim} refines the pose iteratively by matching the rendered image with the observed image.
+Manhardt et al. \cite{Manhardt_2018_ECCV} proposed a novel visual loss that refines the pose by aligning object contours with the initial pose.
+Densefusion\cite{wang2019densefusion} also proposed their refinement network, which follows their main network with the original RGB features and the corresponding features of the transformed point cloud as input.
+Considering 6D pose estimation methods and their impressive performance improvements, existing refinement methods may not always be able to maintain stability in the entire system and achieve the highest accuracy for existing pose estimation methods.
+To effectively optimize high-precision pose estimation, we propose a new pose estimation framework called PCKRF (Point Cloud Completion and Keypoint Refinement with Fusion Network), which relies on keypoints and point cloud completion.